 brain moves onto other things, either probing further into whatever that

-With posts like these available, I won’t waste your time repeating the process here.
-I will say, however, that writing Morning Pages isn’t just for writers or creative thinkers.
-“Dumping” thoughts on a few pages each day is helpful in clearing the mind for a productive day, period.
+Morning Pages isn’t just for writers or creative thinkers.
+“Dumping” thoughts on a few pages each day is helpful in clearing the mind for a productive day.

 You can use a journal, notebook, or loose-leaf paper.
 There’s an advantage in writing longhand but if for whatever reason you’re unable to do so, type away!
-I made a special trip to Target, visited my favorite department (office supplies) and chose an inspiring 1-1/2″ binder by Pink Chandelier.
-How could I not be inspired with a name like that?
+I made a special trip to Target, visited my favorite department (office supplies), and chose an inspiring 1-1/2″ binder by Pink Chandelier.
+How could I not be inspired by a name like that?

 So, here’s the challenge!
 Beginning Monday, June 16th, would you be willing to give Morning Pages a try for two weeks?
 Simply leave a comment on this post letting me know you’re in!
 Then, jump in with both feet next Monday, jotting down any positive things you learn about Morning Pages along the way.
 Email those to me on June 30th and I’ll feature them in my July 3rd post.